 GMA Aquifers Adopted DFC Adoption Date 10 Trinity Group Trinity Aquifer, in the hydrologically confined zone downdip of the Trinity outcrop: Outside of Uvalde and Bexar Counties: Average regional well drawdown not exceeding 25 feet during average recharge conditions (including exempt and non-exempt use) June 26, 2017 10 Saline Edwards Saline Edwards Aquifer in the Northern GMA Subdivision: No more than 75 feet of regional average potentiometric surface drawdown due to pumping when compared to pre-development conditions June 26, 2017 13 Carrizo-Wilcox, Etal The first proposed desired future condition for the Carrizo-Wilcox, Queen City and Sparta aquifers in Groundwater Management Area 13 is that 75 percent of the saturated thickness in the outcrop at the end of 2012 remains in 2070.
-This desired future condition is considered feasible despite model predictions to the contrary as detailed in GMA 13 Technical Memorandum 16-08", November 21, 2016 And In addition, a secondary proposed desired future condition for the Carrizo-Wilcox, Queen City, and Sparta aquifers in Groundwater Management Area 13 is an average drawdown of 48 feet for all of GMA 13.
-The drawdown is calculated from the end of 2012 conditions to condition is Scenario 9 a Technical M 70.
-This desired future s consistent with as detailed in GMA 13 Memorandum 16-01 and chnical Memorandum --- ---
+This desired future condition is considered feasible despite model predictions to the contrary as detailed in GMA 13 Technical Memorandum 16-08", November 21, 2016

+And In addition, a secondary proposed desired future condition for the Carrizo-Wilcox, Queen City, and Sparta aquifers in Groundwater Management Area 13 is an average drawdown of 48 feet for all of GMA 13.
+The drawdown is calculated from the end of 2012 conditions to the year 2070.
+This desired future condition is consistent with Scenario 9 as detailed in GMA 13 Technical Memorandum 16-01 and GMA 13 Technical Memorandum 16-08